Albert Kemp (rugby)

 Albert E. Kemp (c.
 1877 – February 1938) was a rugby union and professional rugby league footballer who played in the 1890s and 1900s.
-He played representative level rugby union (RU) for Yorkshire, and at club level for Hull Kingston Rovers, and representative level rugby league (RL) for Yorkshire, and at club level for Hull Kingston Rovers, as a forward.
+(Note: Not to be confused with the rugby league footballer who played in the 1920s for Castleford) He played representative level rugby union (RU) for Yorkshire, and at club level for Hull Kingston Rovers, and representative level rugby league (RL) for Yorkshire, and at club level for Hull Kingston Rovers, as a forward.

 Playing career

 Challenge Cup Final appearances

 Albert Kemp played as a forward in Hull Kingston Rovers' 0–6 defeat by Warrington in the 1905 Challenge Cup Final during the 1904–05 season at Headingley, Leeds on Saturday 29 April 1905, in front of a crowd of 19,638.